 The exact price of gas is determined by supply and demand.
 It all depends on how many people are trying to make transactions and how much they are willing to pay to complete their transactions faster.

-Over the last few months, the Ethereum blockchain has been more popular than ever.
-It is used to make Ether transfers, facilitate smart contracts in DeFi, mint NFTs.
+Ethereum is used to make Ether transfers, facilitate smart contracts in DeFi, and mint NFTs.
 Plus, the Ethereum blockchain supports all ERC-20 tokens like Chainlink and USD Coin, which also congest the network.

 How are gas fees calculated?